HarshitSingh45/Realtime-ChatApp/README.md

 # Realtime ChatApp

-Designed and developed realtime chatting web application, in this application multiple users can chat in a chatroom, users dont need to refresh page to receive messages, all incoming and outgoing messages are updated in real time.
+Designed and developed realtime chatting web application using MVC architecture, in this application multiple users can chat in a chatroom, users dont need to refresh page to receive messages, all incoming and outgoing messages are updated in real time.

 ## How to setup the project on local system